Jump in One Lower-Tier City’s Land Prices Hints at Sharp Real Estate Recovery

 (Beijing) — On one recent day in April, 13.2 billion yuan ($1.68 billion) worth of land was sold at auction in Hefei, capital of East China’s Anhui province, with the sale prices of eight of the 13 transactions exceeding the initial bid prices by at least 80%.

-The Hefei auction was notable considering that in the previous month, land auction sale prices in second-tier cities on average exceeded the initial bid prices by less than 30%, according to Caixin calculations.
+The Hefei auction was notable considering that in the previous month, land auction sale prices in second-tier cities on average exceeded the initial bid prices by less than 30%, a research agency under the state-owned China Poly Group Corp.
+Ltd. said in April.

 The scene in Hefei hints at a sharp recovery in China’s property market since March.
 Until that point, the market had been flashing warning signs since authorities imposed a series of tightening measures last year.